Marg Herder

 1979 Composed and produced a Christian rock opera, Morning Light, which was performed at several churches throughout Indiana.
 The show involved a cast and crew of over 50 high school kids.

-1980 - 1986 Performed with the all original - all female rock band, Software.
+1983 - 1986 Performed with the all original - all female rock band, Software.
 I played keyboards and guitars, sang lead vocals and composed much of the material.
 Other notable Software members include Kara Barnard and Susan Colin.

 1997 Released my first solo CD project, alone..., under the artist name of 3rd margaret.
 I composed each track, played the instruments and sang every note.
 I engineered and mixed the CD.
 Each physical copy of the 11 song disc was created and assembled by hand.
-One track, I Am the Fire, had the singular distinction of being on both Pagan and Christian playlists and charts simultaineously on mp3.com.
+One track, I Am the Fire, had the singular distinction of being on both Pagan and Christian charts simultaineously on mp3.com.

 1997 - 2002 Was integrally involved with presenting the Spirituality Series of the National Women's Music Festival.
 The series brought many notable women of spirit to the festival including Jade River, Virginia Ramey Mollenkott, Phyllis Currot and Ruth Barrett.